- Archives, Libraries and Societies

 - Jotham W. Goodell family - extensively researched history of the Goodell and Judson families, early pioneers in Washington Territory.
 Written by Noel V. Bourasaw, editor of the "Skagit river Journal of History & Folklore."

-- On-line Gedcoms and other family information with Lewis County connections: Bobner, Frichette/Sprague, King, Phillips, Sixkiller, Somerville.
+- On-line Gedcoms and other family information with Lewis County connections: Bobner, Phillips, Somerville.

 - APPALACHIAN MOUNTAIN FAMILIES includes information on families who migrated west to Lewis County.

-- "History of Packwood" - a report from the "Packwood Community Study Committee" that provides a brief history of the Big Bottom area and Packwood, with vignettes of local families (families include Anderson, Bivin, Blankenship, Burton, Combs, Davis, Hackney, Hager, Hall, Higgins, Huntington, Martin, Mullins, Owens, Sethe, Snyder). [no date is listed on the site - if you have any more information about when the history was written, please contact Jenny.]
+- "History of Packwood" - a report from the "Packwood Community Study Committee" that provides a brief history of the Big Bottom area and Packwood, with vignettes of local families (families include Anderson, Bivin, Blankenship, Burton, Combs, Davis, Hackney, Hager, Hall, Higgins, Huntington, Martin, Mullins, Owens, Sethe, Snyder).
+This report was originally dated May 27, 1954 and printed under the title "'Packwood on the March', Report of History Committee, Packwood Community Study Program".
+(Many thanks to Rick McClure for publication information.)
+[8/10/14: TThe original article is no longer available online.
+This link points to an archived version of it on the Internet Archives.]

 - The Stiltner Family Association has information on many early Stiltner families, including those that settled in Lewis Co.

 - The Tacoma Public Library has a fascinating site called Unsettling Events - about the less-pleasant aspects of Washington State History.
-For example, learn about the infamous Centralia Massacre.
+For example, learn about the infamous Centralia Massacre: Part 1, Part 2, Part 3.

 - Mary Lee Rose wrote an article in the Seattle Genealogical Society Bulletin on the "The Bukovina Germans in Lewis County, Washington", and gave the Bukovina Genealogical Society permission to reprint it on their web page.
 Interesting reading!